adamnitzan/voting-rules-erosion/README.md

 - git clone the repo
 - create a virtual environment for the repo
 - pip install -r requirements.txt
+- Either:
+  - Copy the contents of code/profile.py into the similar file installed in the svvamp package (svvamp/preferences/profile.py)
+  - Delete from code/rule_loss_simulation_v2.py the AV and IPR rules (lines 71-80)

 ## Creating simulation results
 - All the code exists in the code directory